linode/docs/docs/guides/applications/remote-desktop/install-vnc-on-centos-8/index.md

 ---
 slug: centos-install-and-configure-vnc-server
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: 'This guide shows you how to install, configure, and use a VNC server to connect to a CentOS 8 remotely.'
+description: 'This guide shows you how to install, configure, and use a VNC server to connect to a CentOS 8 remotely.
+Virtual Network Computing enables you to manage your Linux server with a desktop experience.'
-og_description: 'This guide shows you how to install, configure, and use a VNC server to connect to a CentOS 8 remotely.'
+og_description: 'This guide shows you how to install, configure, and use a VNC server to connect to a CentOS 8 remotely.
+Virtual Network Computing enables you to manage your Linux server with a desktop experience.'
-keywords: ['vnc','virtual network computing','remote desktop','install vnc','deploy vnc on centos 8']
+keywords: ['centos vnc server']
 tags: ['networking', 'linux', 'centos']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-01-08